nullivex/ah-wiki/core/Cache.md

 	* `error` will be null unless the object can't be saved (perhaps out of ram or a bad object type).
 	* overwriting an existing object will return `new = true`

 `api.cache.save` is used to both create new entires or update existing cache entires.
-If you don't define an expireTimeMS, `null` will be assumed, and using `null` will cause this cached item to not expire.
+If you don't define an expireTimeMS, `null` will be assumed, and using `null` will cause this cached item to never expire.
 Expired cache objects will be periodically swept away (but not necessarily exactly when they expire)

 ### `api.cache.load`